 She hooks them up with local experts and city officials who can help their projects run smoothly.

 "Sometimes I get calls from people who are looking for crew or a certain location, and I refer them to the Utah Film Commission," Kapis said during an interview with The Park Record.
-"Other times the Commission will call me for help about a lodging question or photos for a particular project and I will see if I can find the right people who can accommodate."

 When it comes to filming permits, Kapis refers the filmmakers to Max Paap, the special events coordinator for Park City Municipal.